AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/import-a-program.md

 1. **Sync New People to CRM.** The campaign which syncs new people to your CRM system.
 It assigns a person status such that it is recognized as not being sales-ready.
 1. **Webinar with Event Adapter.** A full set of emails - such as invites and reminders - plus landing pages with forms and campaigns for moving people through the program.
 This program gets updates about registration, attendance, etc. from online events providers such as WebEx.
 1. **Webinar without Event Adapter.** Same as above, but with manual processes for recording registration, attendance, etc.
 1. **Sirius Decisions Scoring Program**.
 This program is built to support the standard Sirius Decisions Scoring Model, including the implicit and explicit scoring rules and matrixed person assignment.
-View [this PDF](http://docs.marketo.com/display/docs/assets/sirius-decisions-scoring-program-overview.pdf)for details.

 >[!CAUTION]
 >